© 2021 Paula Robinson

 “Hi, Mom.
 I’m home,” I call, out of habit.

-When I was little, Mom taught me how to use my first deck of challenge cards: “We’ll mix them up really well, like this,” she’d overhand shuffle.
-“We’re going to spread them all out,” she’d fan the cards on the green plastic tablecloth.
+One of my earliest memories is of Mom patiently teaching me how to use them: “We’ll mix them up really well, like this,” she’d overhand shuffle.
+“We’re going to spread them all out,” she fanned the cards on the green plastic tablecloth.
 “Close your eyes real tight.
 Now, pick one…Okay, you can open your eyes.
 Look at this pretty picture!”
-We’d study the watercolour together.
+We studied the watercolour together.
 “Turn it over and let’s see what your adventure’s going to be today!”
 On the reverse of each card was a challenge written in calligraphy—English round hand style, I later learnt.

 “Mine is!
 I saw her!
-She stroked my hair when I was little.”
+She stroked my hair when I was a baby.”

 “She isn’t a fairy godmother if you saw her.”